-Lookout is known to hold a good mix of decent sized fish including crucian carp to an impressive 4lbs 1oz and averaging about 2lbs; green tench to 10lbs 5oz with the average between 5lbs and 7lbs; golden and blue tench to 3lbs; blue and golden orfe to 1lb 10ozs; ide to a similar size; roach and rudd to 1lb 12oz; dustbin lid bream to 10lbs 4oz and perch to over 3lbs.
+Lookout is known to hold a good mix of decent sized fish including crucian carp to an impressive 4lbs 1oz and averaging about 2lbs; green tench to 10lbs 5oz with the average between 5lbs and 7lbs; golden and blue tench to 3lbs; blue and golden orfe to 1lb 10ozs; ide to 3lb 8oz; roach and rudd to 1lb 12oz; dustbin lid bream to 10lbs 4oz and perch to over 3lbs.

-And that's not to mention the carp, the best commons, mirrors and ghosties of which go to about 15lbs with 3lbs being the average size.
+And that's not to mention the carp, the best commons, mirrors and ghosties of which now go to over 20lbs with 3lb to 6lb fish being the average size.
 There are also some koi carp which run to about 10lbs.

 The best pegs for the carp are said to be Pegs 1-3, 16A, 24-25, 33 and 42.

 Whatever species you are targeting, the waggler works well in warm weather while the pole is also popular.
 If the weather is windy - as it often can be in the North East - go onto the swingtip with free-running ledger tackle.
 Balanced tackle takes plenty of fish and the keynote is to keep things simple.